MrGlugi/learn-redux/README.md

 ## Notes:

+- Node version should be >= 8.6.0

-* src/index.js = reduxstagram.js
+- src/index.js = reduxstagram.js

-* This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and formatted with Prettier.
+- This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and formatted with Prettier.

-* It is possible to time travel between url changes using Dev Tools, thanks to connected-react-router package (https://github.com/supasate/connected-react-router).
+- It is possible to time travel between url changes using Dev Tools, thanks to connected-react-router package (https://github.com/supasate/connected-react-router).

-* Styles (.styl) are outputted in single .css file (style.css) and that files is imported in index.js.
+- Styles (.styl) are outputted in single .css file (style.css) and that files is imported in index.js.
 It was possible thanks to create-react-app-stylus package (https://www.npmjs.com/package/create-react-app-stylus).

-* One should delete contents of /actions, /components, /reducers, remove store.js and delete some code in index.js and then perform "yarn" in terminal to obtain clean project.
+- One should delete contents of /actions, /components, /reducers, remove store.js and delete some code in index.js and then perform "yarn" in terminal to obtain clean project.

-* Before setting up Router please see comments in, among others, index.js & Main.jsx.
+- Before setting up Router please see comments in, among others, index.js & Main.jsx.

-* Also when setting up store please first check index.js, store.js & /reducers/index.js.
+- Also when setting up store please first check index.js, store.js & /reducers/index.js.

-* Lecture 17 (Error Tracking and Insights with Sentry) was skipped in this project, if you want to get most up to date info check (https://www.npmjs.com/package/raven-js).
+- Lecture 17 (Error Tracking and Insights with Sentry) was skipped in this project, if you want to get most up to date info check (https://www.npmjs.com/package/raven-js).

-* Lecture 18 (Hot Reloading Redux Reducers with webpack) doesn't apply, because Create React App takes care of hot reloading.
+- Lecture 18 (Hot Reloading Redux Reducers with webpack) doesn't apply, because Create React App takes care of hot reloading.

 **HUGE THANKS TO WES BOS FOR THIS AMAZING TUTORIAL! (https://learnredux.com/)**